andrewchungxam/EurekaBotGuides/guides/conversation_logger.md

 <br />

 ### Section 1: Add in `ConversationLogger` Middleware

-Middleware is a new concept in Bot Framework v4 and is aimed at making it very easy to splice intelligent layers into your bot.
-Middleware will will execute in the order added in the `Startup.cs` file both up and down the middleware stack.
-Examples of middleware are translation, spell-check, logging and natural language entity extraction.
-For additional information on how middleware works, check out the [docs here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-middleware).

 1. Let's get the conversation logger to write history to the console first by adding [this file](https://gist.github.com/rob-derosa/6fe64f426a785eca41a00e461ab4652e) to our project in a new folder called `Middleware`